Our Constitution & Standing Rules

 Organization, Name and Head Office

 Article 1.
-The name of the association is the Association for Support and Training of Women Candidates.
+The name of the association is the Association for Support of Women Candidates.
 The name of this association is referred to as (ka.der) or (KA.DER) in short.

 It was found on 4 March 1997, its head office is located in Istanbul.